 Penalty: $1 000.

-(2) In subregulation (1) “aircraft” includes a hang-glider and a balloon.
+(2) In subregulation (1) aircraft includes a hang-glider and a balloon.

 67. Parking of aircraft

 (1) The Authority may erect or establish any sign, mark, structure or device for the purpose of prohibiting, regulating or controlling the standing or parking of aircraft within the aerodrome, and the inscription on any such sign operates according to its tenor.